myneTEC/CSpaceTEC/README.md

-This is the repository for [SpaceTEC-Aerosystems](https://spacetec-aerosystems.mynetec.com).
+This is the repository Basis original coming from Bitcoin Cash for own further development into [SpaceTEC-Aerosystems](https://spacetec-aerosystems.mynetec.com).
 As the company and community for it expands, we hope that many will participate and improve the projects over time.

 Build & Run the Docker Image
 ----------------------------